 - Research does not unequivocally support that theory that academic performance is improved when students wear uniforms.

 Clearly, there are both benefits and pitfalls when it comes to teens’ preoccupation with fashion.
-But parents can help ensure that the pressure around what to wear doesn’t negatively impact their kids’ mental health.
-Here’s how.
+However, parents can help ensure that the pressure around what to wear doesn’t negatively impact their kids’ mental health.

 1. Talk about the influence of advertising and media.
 Teach your children to be aware of how corporations and brands attempt to manipulate them.
 For example, Facebook recently admitted to offering advertisers the opportunity to target 6.4 million young users, by reaching out to them when their posts indicated that they were feeling vulnerable and insecure.
 Hence, media and peer pressure can influence choices.